Nardics/dc-segregation-legacy/README.md

 The following specific datasets have been used in the completion of this project:-

-[Heat Sensitivity Exposure Index, Tree Cover, Poverty, Disabilities, Population Distribution and Mean Air Temperature](https://opendata.dc.gov/datasets/heat-sensitivity-exposure-index/explore), data was derived from this single JSON file.
+[Heat Sensitivity Exposure Index, Tree Cover, Poverty, Disabilities, Population Distribution and Mean Air Temperature](https://opendata.dc.gov/datasets/heat-sensitivity-exposure-index/explore), data was derived from this single GeoJSON file.

 [Economic Characteristics of D.C.
 Census Tracts](https://opendata.dc.gov/apps/economic-characteristics-of-dc-census-tracts-2017-2021-5-year-acs/explore).
 The data was filtered and exported in Comma Separated Variable format.
 This table was joined to the data for heat sensitivity exposure, using QGIS.
-The resultant data was exported as a JSON file.
+The resultant data was exported as a GeoJSON file.

 [D.C.
 Census Tracts](https://opendata.dc.gov/datasets/DCGIS::census-tracts-in-2010/explore)